The-SmallAxe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This creates directory inside other directory
+Moves the file to another directory